Activeren huidige locatie

 The style of this little arcade was inspired by Venetian architecture and is one of Hamburg's most familiar sights.
 After the 1842 fire destroyed the greater part of the city, the architect Alexis de Chateauneuf redesigned the centre.
 The arcades, which were incorporated into his plans, stand elegantly.
 They are lit by wrought iron lamps at night and the railings at the waterfront are intricately designed.
 Another fire during New Year's Eve 1989/90 destroyed parts of the arcade but they were quickly rebuilt faithful to their original design.

 Opened in 1869, the Hamburger Kunsthalle houses several centuries worth of paintings.
 Spread over three colossal structures, it is one of the largest art galleries in the country with a huge display of more than 700 pieces, which is divided into four sections; The Gallery of Old Masters, The Gallery of 19th-Century Art, The Gallery of Classical Modernism and The Gallery of Contemporary Art.
-Hamburger Kunsthalle is one of the most important public art spaces in the world which takes you through seven centuries of art and culture through the works of old and new masters like Manet, Liebermann, Friedrich, Munch, Blue Rider, and Brücke groups.
+Hamburger Kunsthalle is one of the most important public art spaces in the world which takes you through several centuries of art and culture through the works of old and new masters like Manet, Liebermann, Friedrich, Munch, Blue Rider, and Brücke groups.
 The museum is a regular venue for several art exhibitions and houses a few permanent exhibitions as well.
 They have a children's room for young artists and provides a platform for art aspirants to showcase their talent.
 The museum has an in-house cafe and a gift shop within the premises and is available for private events and concerts as well.

 Established in 1874, Museum für Kunst und Gewerbe (Museum of Arts and Crafts) is one of the finest museums in the country and a must visit for art and culture enthusiasts.
 Spanning 4000 years of mankind's history and with 500,000 displays, it has an impressive range of collection from different eras and cultures.
 Their exhaustive selection includes permanent displays as well as new acquisitions.
 It not only showcases objects from antiquity but also contemporary art mediums.
 From antiques to masterpieces, musical instruments to fashion, posters to graphic art and media, these wide spectrum of objects will surely intrigue you.